Vibram FiveFingers KMD Sport Review Facts

 Most Vibram shoes are flexible enough for the wearer to flex their toes both up and down.
 This is true with KMD Sport as well.
 While it isn't the most flexible shoe that Vibram offers, it still ranks very well when compared to other barefoot shoes.

 The spandex found in the upper material will offer a greater sense of flexibility in both the toes and the ankle region.
-Runners should have no problem flexing and gripping the terrain that they're running or walking across.
+Runners should have no problem flexing the terrain that they're running or walking across.

 These shoes are extremely stable.
 The big reason for this is the velcro strap closure system.
 Unlike shoes with laces that can easily loosen and come unlaced, the strap system uses velcro to remain snug.
 The ankle stays in place and there is minimal slippage from within the shoe.
 The addition of the EVA midsole footbed also adds to the stability of the shoe.
 Of course, it's still considered a barefoot shoe so it won't compare to other stability-focused shoes.
 In reality, most who turn to barefoot shoes aren't looking for ultimate stability.
 These runners will love the amount of stability found on the KMD Sport.